FirelyTeam/firely-docs/vonk/security/accesscontrol.rst

 * scope=[array of individual scopes]
 * patient=123: the user is allowed access to resources in the compartment of patient 123 -- see :ref:`feature_accesscontrol_compartment`.

 SMART on FHIR also defines scopes starting with 'patient/' instead of 'user/'.
-In Vonk these are evaluated equally.
+In Firely Server these are evaluated equally.
 But with a scope of 'patient/' you are required to also have a 'patient=...' launch context to know to which patient the user connects.
 It is also possible to apply a launch context to a user scope, for example the scope can look like "launch user/\*.read".
 In your authorization server you can specify the resources that are in the launch context parameter.

-The assignment of these claims to users, systems or groups is managed in the OAuth2 authorization server and not in Vonk.
-Vonk does, however, need a way to access these scopes - so if your OAuth server is issuing a self-encoded token, ensure that it has a ``scope`` field with all of the granted scopes inside it.
+The assignment of these claims to users, systems or groups is managed in the OAuth2 authorization server and not in Firely Server.
+Firely Server does, however, need a way to access these scopes - so if your OAuth server is issuing a self-encoded token, ensure that it has a ``scope`` field with all of the granted scopes inside it.

 Access Control Engine
 ---------------------
-The Access Control Engine in Vonk evaluates two types of authorization:
+The Access Control Engine in Firely Server evaluates two types of authorization:

 #.
 Type-Access: Is the user allowed to read or write resource(s) of a specific resourcetype?
 #.
 Compartment: Is the data to be read or written within the current compartment (if any)?

 As you may have noticed, Type-Access aligns with the concept of scopes, and Compartment aligns with the concept of launch context in SMART on FHIR.

-The Vonk ``SmartContextMiddleware`` component extracts the claims defined by SMART on FHIR from the OAuth2 token, and puts it into two classes that are then available for Access Control Decisions in all the interaction handlers (e.g. for read, search, create etc.)
+The Firely Server ``SmartContextMiddleware`` component extracts the claims defined by SMART on FHIR from the OAuth2 token, and puts it into two classes that are then available for Access Control Decisions in all the interaction handlers (e.g. for read, search, create etc.)

 SMART on FHIR defines launch contexts for Patient, Encounter and Location, extendible with others if needed.
 If a request is done with a Patient launch context, and the user is allowed to see other resource types as well, these other resource types are restricted by the `Patient CompartmentDefinition`_.